 The production animal segment dominated the market for animal health and accounted for the largest revenue share in 2022.
 The substantial share captured by the segment can be presumed a consequence of high concern for food safety and sustainability by government healthcare organizations globally.
 Policymakers in various countries are striving to achieve total food security, which propels large-scale food production and results in greater rearing of livestock.
 The policies are focused on long-term sustainability, which can be achieved through a combination of improving productivity and greater attention to livestock veterinary healthcare.

 According to Food and Agriculture Organization (FAO), in emerging economies, animal-based food products account for one-third of human protein consumption, leading to an increase in livestock productivity, which is critical to meet the dietary needs of the growing human population.
 These factors cumulatively are responsible for the significant share captured by production animals in this segment.
-The companion animal segment is expected to grow lucratively at a rate of about 9% during the forecast period owing to an increase in demand for efficient animal care and the pet-human bond due to the associated health benefits.
+The companion animal segment is expected to grow at a lucrative rate of about 9% during the forecast period owing to an increase in demand for efficient animal care and the pet-human bond due to the associated health benefits.
 Companion animals are known to lower blood pressure, provide psychological stability, and reduce the frequency of cardiac arrhythmias and anxiety attacks, which enhance the overall well-being of humans.
 Consequentially, animal-assisted therapy is increasingly preferred as a result of these companion animal products, which, in turn, is likely to drive the segment in the coming years.

 The hospital/ clinic pharmacy segment accounted for the largest revenue share of about 50% in 2022.
 The increasing number of hospital pharmacies, coupled with high procedural volume has supported segment growth.
 Retail channels and e-commerce platforms also accounted for a significant share of the total market.
 The e-commerce segment is anticipated to witness exponential growth of over 11% throughout the forecast period.
 This can be attributed to various advantages such as increased convenience for patients not willing to purchase medicines from retail or hospital pharmacies.